How to Choose a Senior Housing Community?

 Paying for Senior Housing

-Talk to a financial advisor
+Could you talk to a financial advisor?

 A financial advisor can help you assess your financial situation and develop a plan to pay for senior housing.
 They can also help you identify any financial assistance programs that you may be eligible for.

-Consider a reverse mortgage
+Consider a reverse mortgage.

-Explore long-term care insurance
+Explore long-term care insurance.

 Ask about discounts